getbubblenow/bubble-docs/releases/adventure.md

 #### Web Design
 Our web app is being revised.
 We are replacing the current (default bootstrap) styling with a branded UI that matches the app experience.
 Until then, please bear with us and our not-so-great web design.

+#### Backup and Restore
+This feature is very new.
+We're still improving the workflow and interface, and ironing out any remaining bugs.